VIU Campus

 How Do Learning Outcomes Fit in Course Design?

-Learning Outcomes are linked to the assessment and evaluation methods, along with the teaching and learning strategies you will use in the course.
-Best practice is to write and edit your learning outcomes first and then develop assessments and learning strategies that align with the course outcomes.
-This is known as Backward Design and comes from the book Understanding by Design by Grant Wiggins and Jay McTighe.
+Learning Outcomes guide the assessment and evaluation methods, and the teaching and learning strategies you will use in the course.
+Best practice is to write and edit your learning outcomes first, aiming at what you want students to be able to do with your content.
+This makes it easier to develop appropriate assessments and learning strategies that align with the course outcomes, and give students the chance to show you what they can do as a result of your course.
+This is known as Backward Design.
+To learn more, take a look at the book Understanding by Design by Grant Wiggins and Jay McTighe.

 This video provides a good overview of how to use the backward design process for course design.